cablespaghetti/oracle-cloud-kubernetes/README.md

 ### Applying the Terraform

-With the account created and `terraform.tfvars` file populated, creating your cluster should then be as simple as opening a terminal in the `terraform` directory and running `terraform init` followed by `terraform apply`.
+With the account created and `terraform.tfvars` file populated, creating your cluster should then be as simple as opening a terminal in the relevant directory and running `terraform init` followed by `terraform apply`.

 If you want to use [Remote State](https://www.terraform.io/docs/language/state/remote.html) for your Terraform state file you will need to perform additional configuration.
 I am storing mine in OCI Object Storage using a Pre Authenticated Request URL, using the method in [this medium post](https://medium.com/oracledevs/storing-terraform-remote-state-to-oracle-cloud-infrastructure-object-storage-b32fe7402781).
 You could also use Oracle Cloud's [Resource Manager](https://docs.oracle.com/en-us/iaas/Content/ResourceManager/Concepts/resourcemanager.htm) managed Terraform service.